 - Any student arriving after an exam has commenced will be penalized on a minute-by-minute basis.
 In other words, a student arriving late gets no additional time on the exam.

-- No smoking, chewing tobacco, eating or drinking is allowed during exams.
+- No smoking, chewing tobacco, or eating is allowed during exams.
 Only drinks in closed containers are allowed.

 - Read and follow the exam directions carefully.
 Failure to comply with all directions is an Honor Code violation and will subject you to disciplinary action.

 - When the proctor says, “stop,” you must stop instantly.
 This means that you cannot finish dotting an “i” or crossing a “t”.
 Failure to stop writing when “stop” is called is an Honor Code violation.